harsh-791/getRTC/README.md

 ## Challenges and Solutions

-### Challenge 1: Dynamic Form Handling

-**Problem**: Complex cascading dropdown menus with varying options and no exact text matches.

-**Solution**:

-- Implemented sophisticated dropdown handling system
-- Multi-level fuzzy matching:
-  - Exact match (case insensitive)
-  - Simplified text match
-  - Contains match
-  - Word-by-word matching

-### Challenge 2: Historical Period and Year Selection

-**Problem**: Inconsistent and unpredictable period/year organization.
+### 1. Image Processing and OCR

+- **Challenge**: Extracting accurate property information from various image formats and qualities
-**Solution**:
+- **Solution**:

-- Dynamic extraction of available options
-- Comprehensive mapping of period values to years
-- Smart matching algorithm for target years
-- Real-time adaptation to website changes
+  - Implemented a robust image preprocessing pipeline using OpenCV
+  - Utilized Tesseract OCR with custom training for better accuracy
+  - Added validation checks to ensure extracted data matches expected patterns

-### Challenge 3: Multilingual Document Processing
+### 2. Multilingual Document Processing

-**Problem**: Mixed English and Kannada text with inconsistent formatting.
+- **Challenge**: Handling documents with mixed English and Kannada text, including inconsistent formatting and script variations

-**Solution**:
+- **Solution**:
+  - Implemented dual-language OCR support for both English and Kannada
+  - Developed custom text normalization for Kannada script variations

-- Leveraged OCR with language detection
+  - Created a language detection system to automatically identify text language
-- Custom post-processing pipeline
+  - Built a post-processing pipeline to handle mixed-language content
-- Validation rules for extracted data
+  - Added validation rules specific to each language's data patterns
-- Error correction mechanisms

-### Challenge 4: Asynchronous Processing

-**Problem**: Long processing times for historical records.
+### 3. Web Scraping Automation

+- **Challenge**: Automating the process of navigating and extracting data from the RTC website
-**Solution**:
+- **Solution**:

-- Immediate response for initial processing
-- Background processing for historical records
-- Frontend polling for updates
-- Progressive loading of results
+  - Developed a headless browser automation system using Playwright
+  - Implemented smart waiting mechanisms to handle dynamic content loading
+  - Created a robust error handling system for network issues and timeouts